molikto/mlang/NOTES/19-04-05 CURRYING.md

     * not easy to write partial application, we can provide one partial application *macro*, but it will make definitional equality ugly

+the problem of 2 and 3 is a problem of syntax.

 what about mixed case? it forces the definition more principle with what calling convention should be used